csmunuku/csv_as_table/README.md

 # csv_as_table
-Read a CSV file and Display it as a Table
+Read a CSV file and Display it as a Table.
+Three different display formats chosen, something similar to SQL table output or AWS CLI output format.

 **USAGE:**
 ```